Why Make an Individual Private Retreat?

 Private retreats are scheduled as availability permits.
 Private retreats are generally scheduled during the week – Tuesday through Thursday – and not over the weekend.
 If it happens that a weekend group retreat is not completely filled, private retreats are possible.

-Standard retreat rooms do not have television or air conditioning.
+None of our standard rooms have a television or air conditioning and most have very limited or no internet capability.
 All suites have air conditioning.
 All rooms at OLHSC are intended for retreat use only and are not intended for use as “motel” accommodations.

 Please contact firstname.lastname@example.org for pricing and availability.